developer22-university/portfolio-website-code/README.md

 # portfolio-website-code
 technologies worked on :Bootstrap4,  Jquery,HTML,CSS

-does not include images as per your needs
+does not include images file.